Set Fitness Goals

 — We are all individuals and what works for your friend, may not be what your body requires.

 There is no best workout routine as advertised in the latest fitness magazine.
-The best workout plan is the one that you find and stick to — one that you enjoy and works for your fitness goals, for example, going to the gym, trying tai chi classes, etc.
+The best workout plan is the one that you find and stick to — one that you enjoy and works for your fitness goals.

 I have a client in this exact same boat.
 She hasn’t moved in years but understood that was something she needed.
 I asked, “What have you liked doing in the past?”
 She responded with getting a personal trainer.